cvsvensson/FermionicHilbertSpaces.jl/docs/src/index.md

 ```

 ## Tensor product and partial trace
-This package also includes functionality for combining Hilbert spaces and operators on them, and taking partial traces, in a way that is consistent with fermionic anticommutation relations.
+You can take tensor products of Hilbert spaces and operators on them, as well as calculate partial traces in a way that is consistent with fermionic anticommutation relations, see [Fermions](fermions.md).
 ```@example intro
 H1 = hilbert_space(c, 1:2)
 H2 = hilbert_space(c, 3:4)